 The measurement of the allowance for credit card losses is contained within the Board of Directors' approved Allowance for Credit Risk policy.
 In 2014, IASB issued IFRS 9 "Financial Instruments" ("IFRS 9"), replacing International Accounting Standards 39 "Financial Instruments: Recognition and Measurement".
 IFRS 9 includes revised guidance on the classification and measurement of financial assets, including impairment and a new general hedge accounting model.
 As at January 1, 2018, the Bank adopted IFRS 9.
 The allowance for credit card losses is established for impaired loans on the PC Bank's loan portfolio using an 'expected credit loss' ("ECL") model.
 The ECL model requires considerable judgment, including consideration of how changes in economic factors affect ECLs and incorporating the use of probability weighted macroeconomic factors.
-The allowance for credit card losses is reviewed and recommended by the SVP, Credit Risk and the Chief Financial Officer to the Board of Directors for ultimate approval.
+The allowance for credit card losses is reviewed by the SVP, Credit Risk, the Chief Financial Officer ("CFO") and the Chief Risk Officer and recommended by the SVP, Credit Risk and the CFO to the Board of Directors for ultimate approval.